The Treacherous History of Monster Island

-This small piece of real estate looms large in the history of the Marvel Universe, owing to its role in not only the foundation of the FF, but also to its incredible pedigree of denizens over the years.
-And next month, writer Chip Zdarsky and artist Jim Cheung make their own visit to the isle in MARVEL TWO-IN-ONE #2!
+Monster Island.
+This small piece of real estate looms large in the history of the Marvel Universe, owing to its role in not only the foundation of the Fantastic Four, but also to its incredible pedigree of denizens over the years.

 Though sometimes obscured on maps, Monster Island sits somewhere in the Sea of Japan, a craggy crest of rock and scrubby vegetation haunted by moaning winds and, often times, an air of hopelessness.
 The island’s surface offers little in the way of landmarks or artificial structures, but underneath that seemingly desolate exterior lays the caverns of Subterranea.
 Rumor has it that the tunnels stretch across the entire globe, reaching directly beneath the major cities of the world.
 If any truth to this rumor exists, only the strange beings called Moloids—the blind tunnel-runners of Monster Island—know for certain.